-- 1. Simplify the business strategy so the Company's full focus is delivering on our well-advanced transformational opportunities; - 2.
-Accelerate the path to regulatory approval to sell Technegas into the US, the world's largest and highly prospective healthcare market; - Pursue sales of Technegas in new applications, principally Chronic Obstructive Pulmonary Disease ('COPD'), which is a significantly larger market than the Pulmonary Emboli (PE) market where Cyclopharm traditionally operates; - 4.
-Grow the established business, based on expanding Technegas sales in existing markets; and - 5.
-Position the Company to commence sales in 2017 of Ultralute[TM] nuclear medicine complementary technology.
+- 1. Grow the core business, based on expanding Technegas sales in existing markets; - 2.
+Pursue sales of Technegas in new applications such as Chronic Obstructive Pulmonary Disease ('COPD') and Asthma which are significantly larger markets than the Pulmonary Embolism market where Cyclopharm traditionally operates; and - 3.
+Position the Group to commence sales of our exciting Ultralute[TM] nuclear medicine complementary technology in the first half of 2018.